Next Start

 Choosing the Nontraditional Path

-A passion for cars and racing was first sparked in Liz when she was just 3 years old.
+A passion for cars and racing was sparked in Liz when she was just 3 years old.
 She grew up watching NASCAR and dreamed of one day working in the industry.

 When she heard about NASCAR Technical Institute, Liz immediately scheduled a tour to see the campus with her parents.
 Upon arriving, she was wowed by what she saw.
 “My parents saw a sparkle in my eye when I saw everything NASCAR Tech was about,” she shares.